Home » Eyewear Gallery » Eyeglass Lenses

 Almost all lenses nowadays have anti-glare coatings but they are NOT created equal.

 Conventional single vision lenses come pre-coated from the factory.
 These coatings can vary in quality, which is often price dependent.
 Lower end lenses have few layers of anti-glare and poor scratch resistance.
 Since each layer is specific for eliminating glare of a certain wavelength, more layers means better glare reduction.
-Good quality anti-glare coatings will transmit over 99.5% of visible light!
+Good quality anti-glare coatings will have almost no reflection and transmit over 99.5% of visible light!

 Better lenses also have oil-resistant, water-resistant and anti-static coatings to make them easier to clean.
 To test if your lenses have these higher end coatings, put a sticky note on them and see if it sticks (it shouldn’t)!
 They should also bead up when you try to write on them with marker.